wandb/docs/docs/tutorials/weave_models_registry.md

 <img src="/images/tutorials/weave_models_workflow.jpg"  alt="Weights & Biases" />

-We'll cover the following steps as part of the workflow:
+The following steps are covered as part of the workflow:

-1. Instrument our RAG application code with W&B Weave
+1. Instrument the RAG app code with W&B Weave
-2. Fine-tune an LLM (we've used Llama 3.2 but this can be replaced with any other LLM) and track it with W&B Models
+2. Fine-tune an LLM (such as Llama 3.2, but you can replace it with any other LLM) and track it with W&B Models
-3. Log the fine-tuned model to the Registry
+3. Log the fine-tuned model to the [W&B Registry](https://docs.wandb.ai/guides/registry)
-4. Implement the RAG application with the new fine-tuned model and evaluate the application with W&B Weave
+4. Implement the RAG app with the new fine-tuned model and evaluate the application with W&B Weave
-5. Once we are happy with the results, we'll save a reference to our updated Rag app in the Registry
+5. Once satisfied with the results, save a reference to the updated Rag app in the W&B Registry

 **Note:**
-The `RagModel` referenced below is top-level `weave.Model` that can be considered a complete RAG Application.
+The `RagModel` referenced below is top-level `weave.Model` that you can consider a complete RAG Application.
 It contains a `ChatModel`, Vector database, and a Prompt.
-The `ChatModel` is also another `weave.Model` which contains the code to download an artifact from the W&B Registry and can be changed modularly to support any kind of other Chat Model as part of the `RagModel`.
+The `ChatModel` is also another `weave.Model` which contains the code to download an artifact from the W&B Registry and it can be changed modularly to support any other Chat Model as part of the `RagModel`.
 For more details see the complete model on Weave [here](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/evaluations?peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2Fx7MzcgHDrGXYHHDQ9BA8N89qDwcGkdSdpxH30ubm8ZM%3F%26).

 # 1. Setup
-We first have to install `weave` and `wandb` and login.
-We also set a couple of API keys that we might need.
+First, install `weave` and `wandb`, then log in.
+Set a couple of API keys that might be needed.

 ```bash
 pip install weave wandb